-Management assesses the fair value of stock options granted in accordance with the accounting policy stated in note 3.
+Management assesses the fair value of stock options granted in accordance with the accounting policy stated in note 3 of the Company's audited annual financial statements for the year ended 31 December 2019.
 The fair value of stock options granted is measured using the Black-Scholes option pricing model, which was created for use in estimating the fair value of freely tradable, fully transferable options.
 The following assumptions are used in the model: dividend yield; expected volatility; risk-free interest rate and expected option life.